basiljs/basiljs.github.io/README.md

 Basil.js
 ========

-This repo holds the [site/docs for Basil.js](https://basiljs.github.io/)
+This repo holds the [site/docs for Basil.js](https://basiljs.github.io/).
+The current state of development (develop branch) can be found here [basiljs2.netlify.com](https://basiljs2.netlify.com/)

 ## Deploy